udippant/base-drafts/draft-ietf-quic-transport.md

 connection.

 Hosts try to associate a packet with an existing connection.
-If the packet has a Destination Connection ID corresponding to an existing connection, QUIC processes that packet accordingly.
+If the packet has a Destination Connection ID corresponding to an existing connection, QWIK processes that packet accordingly.
 Note that more than one connection ID can be associated with a connection; see {{connection-id}}.

-If the Destination Connection ID is zero length and the packet matches the address/port tuple of a connection where the host did not require connection IDs, QUIC processes the packet as part of that connection.
+If the Destination Connection ID is zero length and the packet matches the address/port tuple of a connection where the host did not require connection IDs, QWIK processes the packet as part of that connection.
 Endpoints MUST drop packets with zero-length Destination Connection ID fields if they do not correspond to a single connection.